-- Fuel A material (like wood, coal, or gas) that releases energy (such as light, heat or power) by being burned. - Habitat A place where a living organism gets the things it needs to survive, including food, water, shelter, and space. - Adaptation Inherited structures or behaviors that serve a specific function and helps organisms survive in their habitat.
+- Fuel A material (like wood, leaves, coal, or gas) that releases energy (such as light, heat or power) by being burned. - Habitat A place where a living organism gets the things it needs to survive, including food, water, shelter, and space. - Adaptation Inherited structures or behaviors that serve a specific function and helps organisms survive in their habitat.

-Preparation, Agenda, and Timing Notes Prepare: At least 2 weeks before: send optional letter for teacher to provide to families about trauma informed care, provided in the binder 1 week before: Contact teacher lesson to confirm details Collect and prepare materials Arrive at least 30 minutes before the lesson is supposed to begin Lay out all handouts somewhere they are easy to reach for each part of the lesson Before visit: Ask if the teacher has checked in with families to identify any students who might have been impacted by fire outside of your visit.
-Less than 25% percent of classes complete pre-work. percent of classes complete pre-work.
+Preparation, Agenda, and Timing Notes Prepare: At least 2 weeks before: send optional letter for teacher to provide to families about trauma informed care, provided in the binder 1 week before: Contact teacher lesson to confirm details Collect and prepare materials Arrive at least 30 minutes before the lesson is supposed to begin Lay out all handouts somewhere they are easy to reach for each part of the lesson Ask if the teacher has checked in with families to identify any students who might have been impacted by fire

-Pre-Lesson Activities for the Teacher Notes Pre: Fire safety inventory (for classroom, and home) These activities are optional for the teacher to complete with the class
+Pre-Lesson Activities for the Teacher Notes Pre: Fire safety inventory (for classroom or home) These activities are optional for the teacher to complete with the class outside of your visit.
+Less than 25% percent of classes complete pre-work.